cmvandrevala/more-than-equations/content/Computer Science/Labs/Monograms Are Us.md

 ## 📝 Thought Provoking Questions

-1. What functions will you use from the standard libraries?
-2. Does it matter if the user types in the initials in uppercase or lowercase characters?
+1. Does it matter if the user types in the initials in uppercase or lowercase characters?
-3. How are you going to test this program to make sure that it works as expected?
+2. How are you going to test this program to make sure that it works as expected?
 Specifically, how many sets of initials do you need to test?
-4. What sorts of erroneous inputs might a user enter in your program?
+3. What sorts of erroneous inputs might a user enter in your program?
 Reminder: you do not need to actually handle these inputs in your code.

 ## 💼 Add-Ons For the Portfolio